rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 #### Replace Indicators

-Replace InsightIDR threat indicators in a threat with the given threat key
+This action is used to replace InsightIDR threat indicators in a threat with the given threat key

 ##### Input